ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

 - Louis Buscaglia
 - [page 35](https://books.google.com/books?id=EjAEAAAAMBAJ&lpg=PA48&dq=visicalc&pg=PA35#v=onepage&q&f=true)
 - a VisiCalc work-alike for TRS I or III
-- A full review of the program, but the product faired very poorly, so no elaboration here
+- A full review of the program, but the product fared very poorly, so no elaboration here
 - Score:
   - (1/4) for documentation
-  - (2/4) for performance, ease of use, and error handline
+  - (2/4) for performance, ease of use, and error handling
   - (1.75/4) - average
 - Price: \$50